leventkaragol/libcpp-http-client/README.md

 ## Sending custom HTTP headers

-If you need to send custom HTTP HEADERs during the request, you can send them in std::map<std::string, std::string> format.
+If you need to send custom HTTP HEADERs during the request, you can add them to the request as key-value pairs with **"addHeader()"** method.

 ```cpp
 #include <fstream>